-Our young people are challenged in many ways.
+Our young people meet several challenges in the journey to adulthood.
 With the majority of school-aged children in Collier County qualifying as economically needy per federal guidelines, the challenges of funding next steps in post-secondary education are a constant.

 Many young people also lack family experience in navigating the process to earn a post-high school degree or credential to help them build their skills.
 While high school graduation rates continue to rise, we know that we need to work to be sure that every student is ready for what comes next.